dakotachantz/collection-manager/README.md

 # Build a collection manager

-Using Mongoose, build an app to store information about a collection.
+Built an app to store information about a collection using Mongoose.

 ---